Pirata156/pirata156/README.md

 <p align="center">
- I'm a Informatics Engineering graduate with a way too keen interest in VR and Video Games.
+ I'm a Informatics Engineering graduate with a way too keen interest in VR and Video Games. <br>
  🐺📚🎲 Wolves, reading and board games!
 Bring it 🐺📚🎲
  </p>
 <p align="center">
- Welcome to my GitHub profile feel free to look around.
-Here, in this page, you'll discover about the technologies I've utilized (as far as memory serves) or currently engage with, along with additional information.
+ Welcome to my GitHub profile feel free to look around. <br>
+ Here, in this page, you'll discover about the technologies I've utilized (as far as memory serves) <br> or I'm currently engage with, along with additional information.
 </p>
 <p align="center">
- ⚓️💀🏴‍☠️ Be warned: Navigate at yer own peril, no charts be providin', and ye be sure to meet Davy Jones 'fore a life buoy be thrown yer way! 🏴‍☠️💀⚓️
+ ⚓️💀🏴‍☠️ Be warned: Navigate at yer own peril, no charts be providin', <br> and ye be sure to meet Davy Jones 'fore a life buoy be thrown yer way! 🏴‍☠️💀⚓️
 </p>

 <p align="center"><img src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExZGZjc21wcnM1NjRxb2ZzYnpraXFzNzJ6NGM5eXZqdjBscmdjMXk5ZCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/SWoSkN6DxTszqIKEqv/giphy.gif" width="600" /></p>